Azal Avia Cargo

 Azal Avia Cargo was a cargo airline based in Baku, Azerbaijan and a subsidiary of Azerbaijan Airlines.
-It operates scheduled and charter cargo services within Azerbaijan and to other CIS countries.
-Its main base is Heydar Aliev International Airport in Baku.
+It operated scheduled and charter cargo services within Azerbaijan and to other CIS countries.
+Its main base was Heydar Aliev International Airport in Baku.

 History

-The airline was established in 1996 and is wholly owned by Azerbaijan Airlines.
+The airline was established in 1996 and was wholly owned by Azerbaijan Airlines.

 Fleet

 Current fleet

 The Azal Avia Cargo fleet included the following aircraft (at March 2007):